TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Properties/EnableRichtext.rst

 enableRichtext
 ==============

+.. confval:: enableRichtext

+   :type: boolean
-   :type: boolean   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

-:aspect:`renderType`
-    :ref:`default <columns-text-renderType-default>`
+   :RenderType: :ref:`default <columns-text-renderType-default>`

    If set to true, the system renders a Rich Text Editor if that is enabled for the editor (default: yes), and if a suitable editor extension is loaded (default: rteckeditor).

    If either of these requirements is not met, the system falls back to a :code:`<textarea>` field.